hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 ### One detailed protocol for beginners:

+- (Find a cloning-forking-downloading-creating-importing-and-their-differences page if needed)
-- Open GitBash whether updating an existing repo locally, or are cloning a new repo locally
+- Open GitBash or a Terminal whether updating an existing repo locally, or are cloning a new repo locally
 - Run: `git init` inside the repo (folder/directory)
 - Setup the remote "origin" to a Carpentries repo, for example the "wrangling-genomics"